Does your pet need surgery?

 - foreign body removal

-In addition, we offer orthopedic procedures, including cranial cruciate repair, fracture repair, patella luxation correction, and more provided by Dr. Burns as well as acupuncture.
+In addition, we offer orthopedic procedures, including cranial cruciate repair, fracture repair, patella luxation correction, and more provided by Dr. Garcia as well as acupuncture.

 1. Do I need an appointment prior to the surgery?